 The largest collection of Auguste Rodin sculptures outside France

-The Rodin Museum recently completed a three-year renovation to restore the historic grounds to follow in the original spirit of French architect Paul Cret and French landscape designer Jacques Gréber.
+The Rodin Museum underwent a three-year restoration of the historic grounds to follow in the original spirit of French architect Paul Cret and French landscape designer Jacques Gréber.

 The comprehensive renovation, restoration and reinstallation of the building and surrounding gardens offers an experience similar to those who visited the Rodin Museum when it first opened in 1929.